Mixed vegetable and almond biryani

-This gently spiced biryani makes use of that packet of chopped mixed veg languishing at the bottom of your freezer.
-Enjoy it by itself with a dollop of yogurt and mango chutney, or as part of a spread – it's particularly delicious with aloo gosht.
+This gently spiced biryani costs just £1 per portion.
+It makes use of that packet of chopped mixed veg languishing at the bottom of your freezer.
+Enjoy it by itself with a dollop of yogurt and mango chutney, or as part of a feast – it's particularly delicious with aloo gosht.

 Each serving provides 429 kcal, 10.5g protein, 70g carbohydrate (of which 5.5g sugars), 11.5g fat (of which 1g saturates), 2g fibre and 2.9g salt.

 - 1 large onion, thinly sliced

 - 2 large garlic cloves, finely chopped

 - 1 tsp ground cumin